List of parks in Polk County, Iowa

 Polk County is the most populous county in Iowa with around 500,000 residents living within the county boundaries, with the majority living in the Des Moines metro area.
-Its major cities being Des Moines, Ankeney, and West Des Moines.
+Its major cities being Des Moines, Ankeny, and West Des Moines.
 The cities of Urbandale, Clive, and West Des Moines all are mostly in Polk County, but have parks located in other counties which are not counted towards parks in Polk County.
 There is around 16,000 acre of parks operated by the Polk County Conservation.
 The biggest park being Chichaqua Bottoms Greenbelt at 9,100 acre.